aenglert42/make-42-webserv-great-again/README.md

 </br></br></br>

 ### How to customize
 To add, remove or change test cases, edit the corresponding file within the root of the "make-42-webserv-great-again" repository, as described below.
-To add, remove or change the known host:port combinations for the tester, edit the file *0_hosts.cpp*.</br>
+To add, remove or change the known host:port combinations for the tester, edit the file *0_hosts.cpp* as follows: ```add_host("uri-host", "port");```</br>

-Usage: ```add_host("uri-host", "port");```</br>

 #### Modify custom tests
 Edit the file *1_custom.cpp* as follows: ```custom_test("HTTP request", "expected resonse body or status code", FILE_LINE);```</br>